goauthentik/authentik/website/integrations/services/paperless-ngx/index.md

 Now you can access Paperless-ngx by logging in with authentik.

-To add Authentik authentication to an existing user, log in to Paperless with local authentication, click the profile icon in the top-right, click My Profile, then Connect new social account.
+To add authentik authentication to an existing user, log in to Paperless with local authentication, click the profile icon in the top-right, click My Profile, then Connect new social account.